 All temporary slopes and excavations should conform to Occupational Safety and Health Administration (OSHA) Standards for the Construction Industry (29 CFR Part 1926, Subpart P).
-Excavations at this site are expected to be made in "Type B" clayey soil.
+Excavations at this site are expected to be made in "Type C" clayey soil.
 Soil types should be verified in the field by a competent individual.

 All excavations should be kept dry during subgrade preparation.
 Storm water runoff should be controlled and removed to prevent severe erosion of the subgrade and eliminate free standing water.
 Subgrade that has been rendered unsuitable from erosion or excessive wetting should be removed and replaced with controlled fill.
-Excavations through the very hard shale bedrocks will likely be necessary.
-The Boring Logs (Appendix B) and the Boring Location Plan (Figure 2, Appendix A) should be consulted in estimating the amount of rock to be excavated.